After studying Art History and Plastic Arts, Aline Falco turned to Illumination in 2002 and opened her workshop two years later in Strasbourg.

 In Medieval times, the illumination was passing through many hands: the calligrapher, the designer, the colorist, the gilder, the illuminator etc.

 The parchment skin is greasy.
-To help the painting sticking on it, you need to clean it up, degreasing it with pumice stone powder.
+To help the painting stick on it, you need to clean it up, degreasing it with pumice stone powder.

 The gilding is a delicate and time-consuming technique, especially with raised gilding.